marcobarreche/dropzone/s3-uploader/README.md

 	</code>
 </pre>

-(*) Note: The users in this group can do all the actions listed in "ACTION" on the Resource: arn:aws:s3:::bucket-name/folder-path/*
+(*) Note: The users in this group can do all the actions listed in "ACTION" on the folder "folder-path".

-5. Now, we create a user, name it and associate it to the previous group.
+5. Now, we can create a user, and associate it to the previous group.

 ### Instructions to use our uploader

 1. We have to install the uploader app.
   $ ./install.sh